 In cases like the S-Town phenomenon, the operations team doesn’t need to worry about keeping up with a massive spike in demand because plenty of server capacity is already in place to easily and efficiently deliver the downloads and streams.

 Successful delivery of one of the world’s most popular podcasts

 All seven chapters of S-Town were released on March 28, 2017.
-In fewer than four days, S-Town was downloaded more than 10 million times.
-In the days that followed, it was downloaded another 6 million times, totaling 16 million downloads in the first week of release.
+Within fewer than four days, S-Town was downloaded more than 10 million times.
+In the days that followed, it was downloaded another 6 million times, totalling 16 million downloads in the first week of release.

 In addition to StackPath’s CDN being instrumental for handling high traffic demand and distributed audiences, it also delivers a number of real-time analytics that podcast producers value.
 S-Town uses PRX’s Dovetail ad serving technology built to work with the Adzerk platform.
 StackPath analytics, which are available in the CDN console and via raw logs, can be integrated with data from the origin servers and the ad platforms to show the whole picture of how a single piece of content is performing.

 Have questions?
 Chat now with the live chat button on this page or request a demo from our edge experts.

 Give end-users worldwide fast and reliable downloads for video and audio files of all sizes, with advanced features including segmented file downloads and unlimited file sizes.